Fed Explains YNW Melly Mistrial. Will He Be Released?

 Other people have used this phone before.

-How can you um be so sure that he is the actual owner and user of that phone?
+How can you be so sure that he is the actual owner and user of that phone?

 So they're saying, okay, number one, it's not under his name.

-Um that Melly was in fact the user of the phone.
+So that's what they used to say that Melly was in fact the user of the phone.

 4 p.m.

-I did that with this final thing.
+I did that with a smiley thing.

-Oh my god.
+Oh my God.

-I did that, author YNW Melly, and he's sending this to PZ Gambino.
+And he's sending this to PZ Gambino.

 I did that with a smiley face.

-And that's when I said in opening.
+And that's what I said in opening.

-Easy Gambino is a blood ganger.
+Easy Gambino is a blood gang number.

-The defense says, I did that.
+And the defendant says, I did that.

-Spelling, oh, other times he uses D-A-T.
+Oh, other times he uses D-A-T.

-You saw the song working.
+You saw the song where he did.

-Okay, so and very important.
+Okay, so, and very important.

 So when it says, I did that, right?